ranger-ross/yakman/README.md

 Hopefully this will get better with time.

-First you will need Cargo and Node 18 installed:
+First you will need Cargo, Node 20, and PNPM installed:

 1. Create a `.env` file with the following values in the root of the project
     ```sh